My shopping cart

 The ultimate height of the fruit tree will dictate your spacing requirement.
 The great majority of our trees ultimate height will reach 12-16 ft.
 This is due to the rootstock the tree is grafted which helps to insure a healthy fruit tree.
 If you decide to only winter prune for corrective measures, 12-16 ft. would be adequate spacing.
 The trees can be spaced much closer if you decide to summer prune for height control.
 Previous generations pruned fruit trees in winter because it was the one farming activity available during the frozen weather.
 Once spring rolled around, the chores on the farm never allowed us time to prune our trees.
 So it was left for the winter, but today that routine has begun to shift.
 Simply summer prune when the trees grow taller than desired.
 We often summer prune lightly in July.
 Pruning in the winter will stimulate more growth, summer pruning reduces the vigor and keeps the trees manageable.

-Espalier is a fruit tree, shrub or vine that has been trained to a trellis, fence or wall.
+An espalier fruit tree is a type of fruit tree that has been trained to grow flat against a wall, fence, or trellis.
+This type of tree is grown in a specific pattern, usually in a fan or candelabra shape, to maximize its exposure to sunlight and increase its fruit production.
+Espalier fruit trees are often used in small gardens, patios, and courtyards, where space is limited.
 Espaliers are ideal for small areas because the training allows the plant to receive maximum air and sun to the plant and the fruit is within easy grasp.
 Espalier is an ancient training technique developed by Egyptians.
 Espalier arose from practical concerns;in cooler climates many fruits were not able to ripen before the onset of winter.
 Apple trees and Pear trees benefited from the heat generated off south facing walls, which extended the growing season earlier in spring and later into fall.
 Medieval Europeans popularized espaliers in their gardens by growing many varieties in limited spaces.
 Espalier became an art form "botanical architecture".
 Gardeners began to create interesting two dimensional structures, or living fences.
-The tier below is best for pome fruits (apples, pears) and the fan is used for stone fruits. (peaches,plums,cherries) Spacing will vary depending on design.
-When growing tip-bearers as highly trained forms (i.e., espalier, fan, cordon), these should be summer pruned in the same way as all cultivars.

 The art of bonsai utilizing summer pruning to control the shape and size of the tree can be applied to fruit trees.
 Unlike Bonsai fruit trees are grown for fruit so they should be pruned to around 7-10 ft.
 Simply choose a size and don't let the tree get any bigger.
 Leave the winter pruning to corrective measures and summer prune for size control.
 Head back the new growth that has exceeded your preferred shape or size.
 That’s it!
 Small trees yield crops of manageable size and are much easier to thin, prune, net, and harvest than large trees.
 Reducing the canopy by pruning in the summer reduces photosynthesis, thereby reducing the capacity for new growth.
 Summer pruning also reduces the total amount of food materials and energy available to be stored in the root system in late summer and fall.
 This controls the vigor the following spring, since spring growth is supported primarily by stored foods and energy.
 And, obviously, pruning is easier (and more likely to get done) in nice weather than in winter.
 If trees are kept small, it is possible to plant a greater number of trees, affording the opportunity for more kinds of fruit and a longer fruit season.